-Four Palestinians dead in Gaza explosion: health ministry
+Four Palestinian militants dead in Gaza blast

-GAZA (Reuters) - An explosion in the southern Gaza Strip killed four Palestinians on Saturday, the local health ministry said.
+The group said in a statement that it was “mourning its fighters who were martyred during preparations”.

-Medics at the scene in the Rafah area said it was caused by an Israeli tank shell.
+It usually employs those terms to refer to casualties caused by the accidental detonation of weapons or explosives used in attacks against Israel.

+The Gaza Health Ministry confirmed four fatalities in the incident.
+Medics at the scene in the Rafah area said the explosion was caused by Israel.
 But an Israeli military spokesman said the army was not involved.
-“We have no knowledge of any Israeli strike in the area,” he said.

-Local residents at the hospital morgue identified the four dead men as members of the Palestinian Islamic Jihad militant group.
-Islamic Jihad did not immediately confirm the men were members.
+“Contrary to reports currently circulating I can tell you that the IDF (Israel Defence Forces) is not aware of any IDF fire in the area surrounding Rafah,” the spokesman said.

 Violence has flared in the Gaza Strip since March 30, when Palestinians began protests along the border area with Israel.